 River Narmada

-Originating from Amarkantak in Madhya Pradesh, River Narmada flows between the Satpura and the Vindhya Mountain ranges in the southwestern direction and finally meets the Gulf of Khambhat, an inlet of Arabian Sea.
+Originating from Amarkantak in Madhya Pradesh, the holy River Narmada flows between the Satpura and the Vindhya Mountain ranges in the southwestern direction and finally meets the Gulf of Khambhat, an inlet of Arabian Sea.

 Another interesting thing about this holy river is that according to legends, it descended straight from the sky upon the orders of Lord Shiva.
 Also, it is a popular belief that just the sight of this holy river can purify the human soul.